 By Steve Fisher / Images By Joern Rohde

 Upon entering Pemberton, you’ll quickly take note of the surroundings.
-Endless expanses of snow-capped mountains surround the community, and the magnificent Mount Currie looms over the south side of the town — its rocky face standing 2,591 metres (8,500 feet) above sea level (And yes, people ski down it!).
-Even though Pemberton’s winters are relatively mild in temperature, big snowfalls are certainly not rare in the village.
+Endless expanses of snow-capped mountains surround the community, and the magnificent Mount Currie looms over the south side of the town — its rocky face standing 2,591 metres (8,500 feet) above sea level (and yes, people ski down it!).
+Even though Pemberton’s winters are relatively mild, however, big snowfalls are certainly not rare in the Pemberton Valley.

 For those who wish to escape the cold of winter, soaking in one of the area’s natural hot springs is a sublime experience.
-Visiting the Skookumchuk/T’sek or Sloquet hot springs is a popular day trip from Pemberton, each offering its own unique setting and character.
+Visiting the Sloquet Hot Springs is a popular day trip from Pemberton.

-In the evening Pemberton has a few places to wet your whistle with a cold beer, a stiff shot or glass of wine.
+In the evening, Pemberton has a few places to wet your whistle with a cold beer, a stiff shot or a glass of wine.
 The Pony’s bar offers a rotating selection of B.C.’s finest craft beers, and The Beer Farmers and Pemberton Brewing Co. craft breweries feature cozy taphouses where guests can sample their brews.
-Fescues Restaurant at Big Sky Golf Club features fondues and comforting winter favourites, pub and board games, and is the place to watch all the latest sports action.
-The Prospect Pub is the place to go for nightlife, live music and comedy.

 While only a 30-minute drive north from Whistler, Pemberton seems far removed from the hustle and bustle of Whistler Village.
-Its quaint, old-western downtown harkens back to simpler times, yet all the thrills and adventure you can imagine exist a mere arm’s length away.
+Its quaint, old-western downtown harkens back to simpler times, yet all the thrills and adventure you can imagine are at a mere arm’s length away.